You might find yourself asking “what is anti malware software” when you hear the word “malware”.

 Best Malware Protection?

-Malwarebytes is an excellent anti malware tool with a free malware but lacks real-time protection
+Malwarebytes is an excellent anti malware tool with a free malware but lacks real-time protection and you can simply come across this when searching for what is anti malware software or what is antimalware software on the internet.

 - Compatible with Windows